emmettcollings/bubbie-vi/Final/MANUAL.md

 * **D** - Move Right

 ## Game Actions
-* **Attack** - To attack the enemey you must face the direction the enemy is in and move towards them.
+* **Attack** - To attack the enemy you must face the direction the enemy is in and move towards them.

 ## In-Game Images
 ![Screen #1](./manualImgs/pic1.png)
-* **1** - The main character, Bubbie the VIth, alive.
-(Start of game)
+* **1** - The main character, Bubbie the VIth, is alive.
+(Start of the game)
 * **2** - The enemy, a rat, which will attack the main character if they are in the same location.
 * **3** - The health bar, which will decrease when the main character is attacked by an enemy.
 The health bar will reset when they go through a ladder.
-* **4** - The score, which will increase by 1 when the main character collects a duck.
+* **4** - The score, will increase by 1 when the main character collects a duck.
 * **5** - The duck, which is the objective of the game.

 ![Screen #2](./manualImgs/pic2.png)
-* **1** - The main character, Bubbie the VIth, dead.
+* **1** - The main character, Bubbie the VIth, is dead.
 (End of game)

 ![Screen #3](./manualImgs/pic3.png)
-* **1** - The ladder, which acts as "portal" to the next level.
+* **1** - The ladder, which acts as a "portal" to the next level.

 ## Known Bugs
-The enemy will damage you before you can attack them as they parallelly move based on your direction.
+* The enemy will damage you before you can attack them as they parallelly move based on your direction.
-An enemy spawns sometimes when we move and the main character overlaps them.
+* An enemy spawns sometimes when we move and the main character overlaps them.
-Enemy sometimes move into main character location but doesnt attack.
+* Enemy sometimes moves into the main character's location but doesn't attack.
-Enemy can phase through the map walls and for a single iteration second the wall block they moved through disappears and returns at the beginning of the next iteration.
+* Enemy can phase through the map walls and for a single iteration second the wall block they moved through disappears and returns at the beginning of the next iteration.

 ## Credits
 Not Enough Memory, 2022